 Impacts and Mitigation

-Biological Objectives would not have a substantial impact on recreation.
-Compliance with Biological Objectives would result in improved recreation through the reduction and/or prevention of pollutants in discharges to receiving waters within recreational areas.
+The Stream Biological Objective would not have a substantial impact on recreation.
+Compliance with the Stream Biological Objective would result in improved recreation through the reduction and/or prevention of pollutants in discharges to receiving waters within recreational areas.
 It is not reasonably foreseeable that park land, recreational, or open space areas will be needed for the installation of technological treatment methods and/or structural controls.

 Minor construction activities may temporarily impact the usage of existing recreational sites.
 For instance, bike lanes, trails, or parking locations for recreational facilities may be temporarily unavailable during installation or maintenance of structural control BMPs or during habitat restoration.
 These potential impacts will be short in duration and have a less-than-significant effect on recreation.
 Monitoring and assessment activities may occur in recreational areas but should not have an impact on recreation.